JohnnyTing/calendar_china/README.md

 # CalendarChina

-Due to the extremely weird holidays in china, we have to customize the calendar.
+Due to the extremely weird holidays in China, we have to customize the calendar.

 NOTE: need to update the lib/data/{xxxx}.json on time.